jdstamp/leiden_paper/README.md

 random

 ## To add:
 1.)
-Script for generating PCA and PC adjusted phenotypes 2.)
+Script for generating PCA and PC adjusted phenotypes \n 2.)
 Scripts for running epistasis software
 3.)
 Script for testing output (QQ-plots, Type 1 error rate)